kaitrepte/porE/README.md

 To run the code, go to the *examples* folder.
 The file run_porE.py contains examples for the execution on the non-GUI level.
-The file run_GUI.py will execute the graphical user interface, including all functionalities.
+The file run_GUI.py will execute the graphical user interface, including the OSA, GPA and PSD functionalities.
+The HEA will be implemented soon.

 Special thanks goes to Sebastian Schwalbe for writing the GUI and for many other useful discussions.

 ## Additional information
 The basic outline of the porE code and its applications are summarized in